Vegetarian Federal Union: Affiliations and congresses

-Membership and liaison were initially centred in Britain.
-Applications accepted at the September 1890 London meeting included three additional English groups as well as the American Vegetarian Society and the Irish Vegetarian Union; two German societies sought affiliation during the 1890 London congress.
+Membership and correspondence were initially centred in Britain.
+Applications accepted at the September 1890 London meeting included three additional English groups, the Vegetarian Society of America, and the Irish Vegetarian Union; two German societies sought affiliation during the 1890 London congress.
 Much routine activity consisted of the VFU secretary's lecture tours and visits to local societies reported in The Vegetarian.

-The union coordinated joint activity among affiliated societies, culminating in its organisation of the World Vegetarian Congress in Chicago in 1893.
+The union coordinated activity among affiliated societies and organised the World Vegetarian Congress in Chicago in 1893.
 Around forty papers from international contributors were presented, and the proceedings, nearly 250 pages, were published as a special issue of the Hygienic Review.
-The VFU also mounted a stall at the World's Columbian Exposition, with English delegates attending and May Yates and Carrica Le Favre serving as secretaries to the Congress.
+The VFU also had a stall at the World's Columbian Exposition, with English delegates attending and May Yates and Carrica Le Favre serving as secretaries to the Congress.

-In 1897 the VFU oversaw arrangements for the autumn International Vegetarian Congress in London, which Charles W. Forward characterised as among the most successful and best attended congresses the union had held in the city.
+In 1897 the VFU arranged the autumn International Vegetarian Congress in London, which Charles W. Forward described as among the most successful and best attended congresses the union had held in the city.

+In its 1897 annual report, the VFU listed affiliated or reporting societies in England, Scotland, Wales, Ireland, Denmark, Germany, the Netherlands, the United States and New South Wales, as well as the Women's Vegetarian Union.

 Relationship with other organisations

 London Vegetarian Association

-Organisational complexity in London led to the creation in 1895 of the London Vegetarian Association as a local federation alongside the London Vegetarian Society, further blurring boundaries between the societies and the VFU; contemporary correspondence and meeting minutes indicate persistent uncertainty among members over their respective roles.
+In 1895 the London Vegetarian Association was created as a local federation alongside the London Vegetarian Society.
+This added to uncertainty over the roles of the London societies and the VFU, noted in contemporary correspondence and meeting minutes.

 Vegetarian Society

-Forward wrote that the Vegetarian Society regarded the VFU as a potential challenge to its position as a national body and to its long-standing practice of working and collecting subscriptions without geographic restriction.
+Forward wrote that the Vegetarian Society regarded the VFU as a possible challenge to its position as a national body and to its practice of working and collecting subscriptions without geographic restriction.
 He also recorded that in 1894 Hills urged that national coordination be undertaken by the VFU rather than the Society, proposing that the Society limit its remit; the proposal was declined.